cebe/iso-cv/README.md

 <img src=https://mluerig.github.io/iso-cv/images/iso-cv-fig3.png width=100%>

-*From left to right: the original image is converted to grayscale, thresholded (using one of the thresholding algorithms - white is "foreground", black is "background"), a bounding rectangle is drawn around the foreground area showing the region of interest (ROI), the ROI is used for the actual image analysis*
+*From left to right: the original image from the scanner is converted to grayscale, thresholded (using one of the thresholding algorithms - white is "foreground", black is "background"), a bounding rectangle is drawn around the foreground area showing the region of interest (ROI), the ROI is used for the actual image analysis*

 Within the ROI another thresholding operation is performed, but this time we need to get an "isopod-foreground" that is is clean as possible, and without legs and antennae.
 This is achieved with morphological operations, by which we first close holes and then erode the perimeter of the contour around the ispod.
 Once this has been done, a mask is created that spcecifies the area to be segmented from the image and thus the pixels that will be used to calculate the phenotype metrics.